-Currently, health officials do not know whether a pregnant woman infected with COVID-19 can transmit the virus to her fetus or baby before, during or after delivery.
+Currently, it is considered unlikely that pregnant woman infected with COVID-19 can transmit the virus to her fetus during pregnancy.
+However, there is a risk for transmission after birth through person-to-person transmission.
 Find out about facts and recent updates here: https://www.cdc.gov/coronavirus/2019-ncov/specific-groups/pregnancy-faq.html

-- If expressing breast milk, following recommendations for proper cleaning after each use and considering having someone who is well feed the breast milk to the baby
+- If possible, consider having someone who is well feed the expressed breast milk to the infant.

 Find out about facts and recent updates here: https://www.cdc.gov/coronavirus/2019-ncov/prepare/pregnancy-breastfeeding.html